Small business problems (SBW P.5)

 Ouch, that’s a pretty painful lesson to learn so far down the road.
 Partnerships often look ideal on paper – a money-making combination of friendship and business skills sounds like the perfect plan.
 The reality is that it doesn’t matter how many years you’ve known each other, when things get tough, hard decisions need to be made.

 I’ve heard lots of horror stories about business owners losing both their businesses and friendships because there were no contractual boundaries in place.
 I KNOW you think it will be different with your friend, but play it super safe, and invest in a contractual agreement right from the start.
 Buck the trend and become the case study people want to read about and emulate.
 Don’t be a muppet!

-argumentative research paper thesis statement “I’ve ordered loads of branded stuff before and then changed my logo and branding… I’ve worked with clients who gave me a funny feeling and turned out to be dodgy… I’ve invoiced in $ instead of £ and been too embarrassed to say anything – the list goes on!”
+flash memory research paper “I’ve ordered loads of branded stuff before and then changed my logo and branding… I’ve worked with clients who gave me a funny feeling and turned out to be dodgy… I’ve invoiced in $ instead of £ and been too embarrassed to say anything – the list goes on!”

 Nadia, Business Coach & Mentor

 These examples from Nadia made me stupidly happy.
 Why?
 Because she’s the most awesome business woman / coach / mentor / friend who’s an absolute expert at what she does.
 So thank heavens she’s also made mistakes along the way, because it reminds me that even brilliant business owners who are at the top of their game, travel the same bumpy road as the rest of us!